County of Santa Barbara

 January 27, 2026

-and determine whether there is a need to continue the emergency action, by a 4/5 vote, until
+determine whether there is a need to continue the emergency action, by a 4/5 vote, until the actions

 d) Determine that these emergency actions are statutorily exempt from the provisions of the

-for actions necessary to prevent or mitigate an emergency.
-A Notice of Exemption was filed
+actions necessary to prevent or mitigate an emergency.
+A Notice of Exemption was filed on this

-on this basis on January 13, 2026, and the proposed action is within the scope of that Notice
+basis on January 13, 2026, and the proposed action is within the scope of that Notice of

 A-24)